milos8893/SkypeClient/README.md

 The shown demo can be found in `Skype.Client.Demo` project

+## Installation!
+After you clone the repo, go to Project > Properties > Configurationg Properties > Configuration and change all to x64. go to Project > Properties > Common Properties > Startup Project > Single Startup project to Skype.Client.Demo Then rebuild the solution and thats all

 ## Acknowledgements
 This project is based on
 * Newtonsoft Json.NET (MIT)